ryan-gate-2/casino-session-generator/README.md

 ## Proxy
 Setup laravel on external box, place ProxyHelper.php & ProxyHelperFacade.php /App/Helpers/, create this directory if you need to.

+My suggestion is if you are to use this for Softswiss game generation is to pick Germany based VPS/servers as Softswiss hosts mainly on Hetzner.de which is german based and thus seems more lenient.

 After go to the file: `App\Providers\AppServiceProvider.php` and in the method `register()` adds the facade:
 ```php
 $this->app->bind('ProxyHelper', function($app) {